-Cold Laser Treatment for TMJ
+Cold Laser Treatment for TMJ in Arizona

 It is estimated that Temporomandibular Joint (TMJ) disorders affect over 10 million Americans, most of which are women between 20 and 40 years of age.
 TMJ pain can result from trauma to the joint but for many, the cause of their pain is difficult to diagnose, and therefore difficult to treat.
 For some patients, TMJ results in mild pain and slight impairment in jaw function; for others, it can be severe pain.
 The majority of facial pain actually stems from TMJ disorders as the pain can radiate outward to the neck and affect muscles and ligaments in the face.
 Often, patients suffer from frequent headaches caused by inflammation of the muscles that are involved in opening and closing the mouth.